-When the XRT72L58 is operating in this mode, it will function as the source of the 44.736MHz clock signal (via the RxOutClk signal).
-This clock signal will be used as the Terminal Equipment Interface clock by both the XRT72L58 IC and the Terminal Equipment.
+When the XRT72L52 is operating in this mode it functions as the source of the 44.736MHz clock signal via the RxOutClk signal.
+This clock signal is used as the Terminal Equipment Interface clock by both the XRT72L52 and the Terminal Equipment.

-The Terminal Equipment will serially output the payload data of the outbound DS3 data stream via its DS3\Data\Out pin.
-The Terminal Equipment will update the data on the DS3\Data\Out pin upon the rising edge of the 44.736 MHz clock signal, at its DS3\Clock\In input pin (as depicted in Figure 44 and Figure 45).
+The Terminal Equipment serially outputs the payload data of the outbound DS3 data stream via its DS3\Data\Out pin.
+The Terminal Equipment updates the data on the DS3\Data\Out pin upon the rising edge of the 44.736 MHz clock signal at its DS3\Clock\In input pin as depicted in Figure 31 and Figure 32.

-The XRT72L58 will latch the outbound DS3 data stream (from the Terminal Equipment) on the rising edge of the RxOutClk signal.
+The XRT72L52 latches the outbound DS3 data stream from the Terminal Equipment on the rising edge of the RxOutClk signal.

-The XRT72L58 will indicate that it is processing the last bit, within a given outbound DS3 frame, by pulsing its TxFrame output pin "High" for one bit-period.

-When the Terminal Equipment detects this pulse at its Tx\Start\of\Frame input, it is expected to begin transmission of the very next outbound DS3 frame to the XRT72L58 via the DS3\Data\Out (or TxSer pin).
+The XRT72L52 indicates that it is processing the last bit within a given outbound DS3 frame by pulsing its TxFrame output pin "High" for one bit-period.
+When the Terminal Equipment detects this pulse at its Tx\Start\of\Frame input, it is expected to begin transmission of the very next outbound DS3 frame to the XRT72L52 via the DS3\Data\Out (or TxSer pin).

-Finally, the XRT72L58 will indicate that it is about to process an overhead bit by pulsing the TxOH\Ind output pin "High" one bit period prior to its processing of an OH (Overhead) bit.
-In Figure 44, the TxOH\Ind output pin is connected to the DS3\Overhead\Ind input pin of the Terminal Equipment.
-Whenever the DS3\Overhead\Ind pin is pulsed "High" the Terminal Equipment is expected to not transmit a DS3 payload bit upon the very next clock edge.
-Instead, the Terminal Equipment is expected to delay its transmission of the very next payload bit, by one clock cycle.
+Finally, the XRT72L52 indicates that it is about to process an overhead bit by pulsing the TxOH\Ind output pin "High" one bit period prior to its processing.
+In Figure 31, the TxOH\Ind output pin is connected to the DS3\Overhead\Ind input pin of the Terminal Equipment.
+Whenever the DS3\Overhead\Ind pin is pulsed "High", the Terminal Equipment is expected to not transmit a DS3 payload bit upon the very next clock edge.
+Instead, the Terminal Equipment is expected to delay its transmission of the very next payload bit by one clock cycle.

-The behavior of the signals, between the XRT72L58 and the Terminal Equipment, for DS3 Mode 1 operation is illustrated in Figure 45.
+The behavior of the signals between the XRT72L52 and the Terminal Equipment for DS3 Mode 1 operation is illustrated in Figure 32.

-FIGURE 45.
-BEHAVIOR OF THE TERMINAL INTERFACE SIGNALS BETWEEN THE TRANSMIT PAYLOAD DATA INPUT INTERFACE BLOCK OF THE XRT72L58 AND THE TERMINAL EQUIPMENT (FOR MODE 1 OPERATION)
+FIGURE 32.
+BEHAVIOR OF THE TERMINAL INTERFACE SIGNALS BETWEEN THE TRANSMIT PAYLOAD DATA INPUT INTERFACE BLOCK OF THE XRT72L52 AND THE TERMINAL EQUIPMENT (MODE 1 OPERATION)